peppesapienza/WordpressKit/README.md

 ## Wordpress ##

 Everything starts from  `Wordpress` object which is responsible to create the `WordpressSession`.
-You can instantiate a Wordpress object by passing the REST API string url to the `route` parameter and a case of `WordpressNamespace` to the `namespace` parameter.
+You can instantiate a Wordpress object by passing the REST API string URL to the `route` parameter and a case of `WordpressNamespace` to the `namespace` parameter.

 In a normal WP configuration, the `route` of the REST API is located under `https://oursite.com/wp-json/` and the core `namespace` is `/wp/v2/`.
-So, with WordpressKit, you can represent an instance of your Wordpress REST API by creating an `Wordpress` object like that:
+So, with WordpressKit, you can represent an instance of your Wordpress REST API by creating a `Wordpress` object like that:

 ```swift
 import WordpressKit